 If I am a CSA, how do I fulfill my annual training obligation?

-You will receive a training notification from the Clery Act and Crime Prevention Coordinator and/or a dean, associate dean, or supervisor/director of your department.
-The training is available multiple times a semester and details are available in IC Engage.
+You will receive a training notification from the Assistant Director of the Clery Act and Prevention Education and/or a dean, associate dean, or supervisor/director of your department.
+The training is available multiple times a year.
 Course materials are located in Microsoft Teams and made available to all campus security authorities through the Teams platform.
-Community members with questions or training requests can contact the Clery Act and Crime Prevention Coordinator at email@example.com or (607) 274-3759.
+Community members with questions or training requests can contact the Elyse Nepa at email@example.com or (607) 274-3759.